 Over the past 2.5 years, I’ve made 8 long haul flights between South Korea and the USA.
 Each trip included a 4hr bus trip, a 12-15hr flight (depending on the direction), plus additional 1-2 flights to get to my final destination.
-That being said, there are 10 carry-on essentials that I always bring with me on each trip!
+That being said, there are 10 carry-on essentials that I always pack in my Cabin Zero bag.

 Here we go, my top 10 Carry-On Essentials:

 I have an old-school iPad 2 that I load up with movies, tv shows, and games.
 I almost always wind up watching the in-flight entertainment, but it is nice to have it as a backup.
 I always include long movies, short movies (and cartoons), and several episodes of easy-to-watch tv shows.

 While living in Korea, I was first introduced to the amazing world of good cell phone chargers.
 They are MUCH cheaper in America!
 While I was home for Christmas, my mom bought me the Poweradd Slim 2 and it is good for at least 2 full iPhone 5 charges.

 Noise Cancelling Headphones